-When you’ve made it to the interview stage with a company, it’s a question that’s no doubt at the top of your mind.
+When you’ve made it to the interview stage with a company, pay is a question that’s no doubt at the top of your mind.
 If the job listing included a pay range, you’re likely wondering how to ask about salary in a way that narrows it down to an exact figure.
-If there was no range given in the listing, it’s even more paramount to find out how much it pays sooner rather than later lest you waste your time or that of the company.
+If there was no range given in the listing, it’s even more paramount to find out how much it pays sooner rather than later, lest you waste your time or that of the company.

 Conventional wisdom advises against asking about salary in the first interview; the idea is that you should focus on the problems you can solve for the employer, not what the employer can do for you.
-This is not bad advice, and if you know you’re definitely going to go through multiple rounds of interviews, it is probably better to save the question for the second or third round.
+This is not bad advice, and if you know you’re going to go through multiple interviews, it is probably better to save the question for the second or third round.

-On the other hand, if you think this is your one chance to talk face to face with the hiring manager, or if they’ve given you an indication you’ll be moving forward in the process (like asking how soon you can start), it’s not a faux pas to broach the subject of pay.
+On the other hand, if you think this is your one chance to talk face-to-face with the hiring manager, or if they’ve given you an indication you’ll be moving forward in the process (like asking how soon you can start), it’s not a faux pas to broach the subject of pay.
 Additionally, another reason would be if you’re on the fence about the job and the salary will make or break your decision to move forward.

 If the position included a range and you’re trying to narrow down a number: “The job posting listed a salary range between X and Y. Can you give me an idea of where my skills and background might put me within this range?”